Travelling from Milan to Lake Como is easy and there are five ways to do it.

 So, if you have ever asked yourself ‘How to get from Milan to Lake Como?’, fear not.
 In this blog post today, I will give you comprehensive and first-hand tried and tested information on reaching Italy’s most famous lake from Italy’s Fashion Capital.

 It’s easy, straightforward, doesn’t have to cost the earth, and will give you a chance to see two of Italy’s most famous destinations during the same Italian holiday.

 This is how we are going to proceed.
-First, there is a map showing the exact location in Italy of both Milan and Lake Como.
-Next, I will cover in detail how to travel from Milan to the towns on Lake Como by train and by car.
+First, scroll down to see a map showing the exact location in Italy of both Milan and Lake Como.
+Next, I will cover in detail how to travel from Milan to the different towns on Lake Como by train and by car.

 Then, I will tell you about getting there by combining two different types of transport, for example, train/car and bus and train/car and ferry.
 I will also provide information on organised day trips to Lake Como’s most famous destinations.
 You can scroll up and down the page to read just the information that you need.

-For even more details about Lake Como, have a look also at these blog posts:
+For even more details about Lake Como, have a look at these blog posts, too:

-They will give you lots of ideas as to how to structure your time at Italy’s most famous lake and what to see and do there.
-And this blog post will tell you how to get there specifically from Milan.
+They will give you lots of ideas as to how to structure your time at Italy’s most famous lake and what to see and do here.
+And this blog post will tell you how to get to Lago di Como specifically from Milan.

 Have a look!

 Map of Milan and Lake Como in Italy